AmoebeLabs/swiss-army-knife-card-manual/docs/tools/segarc-tool.md

 | `classes`    | :material-check: | Using SAK or User defined class definitions  |
 | `styles`     | :material-check: | Using inline SVG and CSS styles |

-The Segmented Arc tool is composed of a several objects: "foreground" and "background" are the selector for styling:
+The Segmented Arc tool is composed of two objects: "foreground" and "background" are the selector for styling:

 ```yaml linenums="1" hl_lines="9 11 14 16"
 - type: 'segarc'